 - pinch cayenne

-- 3 pounds chicken wings (I get mine here)
+- 3 pounds chicken wings (I get my organic, free range chicken wings here)

 - 3 tablespoons baking powder